Brazelton-Lab/UTwastewaterARG/README.md

 Brazelton WJ, McGonigle JM, Motamedi S, Pendleton HL, Twing KI, Miller BC, Lowe WJ, Hoffman AM, Prator CA, Chadwick GL, Anderson RE, Thomas E, Butterfield DA, Aquino KA, Früh-Green GL, Schrenk MO, Lang SQ.
 2022.
 Metabolic strategies shared by basement residents of the Lost City hydrothermal field.
 Applied and Environmental Microbiology: e00929-22.
 [DOI: 10.1128/aem.00929-22.](https://doi.org/10.1128/aem.00929-22)

 In addition, each of the tools listed above should be cited if you use them in your own work.

+## Acknowledgements
+Brazelton lab tools were created by [Christopher Thornton](https://github.com/cnthornton) and [Alex Hyer](https://github.com/TheOneHyer).
+Analyses of ARGs and MGEs were further developed by Robin McArdel.